How many times have you heard this?

 If you are a bit of a slicer or puller of the golf ball, these balls will get you back in the fairway and bombing them down the middle.

 Callaway deliver excellence ball after ball.
-The low compression Super Hot 55 is aerodynamically designed to get high up for a long strong carry.
+The Supersoft Max is made for the slower swinger for maximum distance and forgiveness, aerodynamically designed to get high up for a long strong carry.
 The soft mantle and cover system work in tandem to reduce spin.
 Reducing spin also means reducing side spin, so on your longer shots you can reduce those slices and hooks.

 I'm not the biggest fan of these balls when I use the insert putter.
 When I use my steel faced putter, I like them a lot as the feedback is evident.
 If you use an insert putter, I'd suggest something firmer like the E6 or the Vivid below.